 He also noted that external beam radiotherapy might be the more effective form of radiation in this trimodal recipe.

 Dr. Vallieres’ Healing Philosophy

 Dr. Vallieres describes his philosophy of care as “empowering my patients with information so that they can make the best decision regarding the treatment of their cancer or disease.”

-This approach to healing can be seen throughout his career, as he has dedicated himself to the understanding and treatment of thoracic disorders and cancers, including mesothelioma.
+This approach to healing can be seen throughout his career, as he has dedicated himself to understanding and treating thoracic disorders and cancers, including mesothelioma.

-He is also a champion for personalized treatment plans that identify the best therapies for each patient, instead of taking a one-size-fits-all approach.
+He also champions personalized treatment plans that identify the best therapies for each patient instead of taking a one-size-fits-all approach.

 “As a surgeon, I think if you spend the time in that first encounter to explain things very meticulously, every step of the process, and explain to them what the options are, we can individualize their treatment so that I can offer him or her the treatment that he or she deserves.”

 Dr. Vallieres previously served on the Surgery Quality Review Committee at the Swedish Medical Center, where he held his peers to an extraordinarily high standard of patient respect and care.